Lakshay0124/Gramo-Player-cli/README.md

 it is a cli song downloader and player
 NOTE:
-create a folder name songs before using or else it will not work
+create a folder named songs before using or else it will not work

 Usage:
     To play a song: